 Hard foods may be painful to chew and break down, and they can make your symptoms worse even if you’re already doing TMJ pain treatment.
 It’s best to eat soft foods, such as potatoes, oats, yogurt, and cooked meat and vegetables, that you know won’t cause problems.

 Do….Practice Relaxation Techniques

-A lot of us unknowingly clench our muscles when we’re feeling stressed or experiencing pain – but this can make your symptoms worse.
+Unintentional muscle clenching, especially in the TMJ and mouth region, due to stress or pain can deteriorate symptoms.
 Practice techniques such as meditation and yoga to reduce tension in your jaw and relax your mouth.

 Do…Consider Getting a Night Guard

 Grinding teeth together is a very common phenomenon that a night guard can fix.
-Even if it’s not the cause for your TMJ the guard will help separate your top and lower sets of teeth, which can relieve tension and pain in the mouth.
+Even if it’s not the cause for your TMJ the guard will help separate your top and lower sets of teeth, which can relieve TMJ pain at night.

 Do….Speak to a Dental Health Professional

-If you’re dealing with TMJ it’s important to speak with a dental health professional to discuss your options.
+If you’re dealing with TMJ dysfunction, speaking with a dental health professional to discuss your TMJ pain treatment options is important.
 There are different types of TMJ disorder treatments to decrease pain and restore the jaw’s normal function, from different types of surgery to muscle relaxers to pain relievers.

-At Markham 7 Dental we have licensed professionals who understand TMJ and offer TMJ treatment options.
-Book a consultation to discover your options and figure out what’s right for you.
+At Markham 7 Dental, we have licensed professionals who understand TMJ disorders and offer TMJ treatment options.
+Book a consultation to discover your TMJ pain treatment options and determine what’s right for you.